Teaching kids Table Manners in time for the Holidays. Yes, please and thanks!

 #2 Ya, There’s an App for That

 Of course there’s a digital equivalent, as teaching manners is equally important in cyberspace.
 Although the majority of these apps are designed for younger children, they’re still accessible via a device and that’s enough to keep my kids’ attention.
-“A Quest for Manners” is a cute app (iTunes, $1.99) that has clever animation and includes true and false facts to reinforce learning good manners.
+“Table Etiquette, Manners and Cutlery for Kids” app teaches kids about cutlery, how to use it properly and how to choose it.

 For greater breadth and depth, the “Good Manners for Kids” app covers a variety of different manners (table manners, sharing, being a good guest, not interrupting, etc.) Players are shown a scenario with “Johnny” and then asked to choose the correct behavior from multiple choices.
 Free on Google Play and iTunes.